Skip to main content

 Planning on installing a new private residential well?

-Work with your local health department to learn about well construction applications, permits, and inspections.
+Work with your local health department to learn about well construction applications, permits and inspections.

 Private Residential Well Parts

 • Well Casings are pipes that stretch from the surface down to the groundwater.
-This prevents some contaminants from getting into the drinking water.
+This prevents some contaminants from getting into drinking water.
 Well casing in Michigan must comply with the well construction code.

 • Well Caps are on the top of the well casing to prevent insects, dirt, or vegetation from entering the top of the well.
 Well caps in Michigan must be on the approved list of components.